Best Cities for College Graduates

 Parks and Recreation: The area around Phoenix is extremely beautiful, and you will have many chances for hiking and exploring.
 Efforts to preserve the desert and save it from development have kept the land relatively unspoiled.

 With a population of almost two million people, Dallas is home to a healthy and vibrant economy.
-While it is not the largest city in Texas, it is still provides a great cultural experience for recent graduates to explore.
+While it is not the largest city in Texas, it still provides a great cultural experience for recent graduates to explore.

 Careers: Dallas actually has one of the largest concentrations of Fortune 500 companies, including American Airlines, HP Enterprise Services, Frito-Lay, and Mary Kay Cosmetics.
 The city comprises a diverse economy, but many careers revolve around business, healthcare, and education.